ibrahim-kocyigit/ibm-data-science-professional-certificate/glossary.md

 **Descriptive Statistics:** Techniques used to analyze and summarize data, providing initial insights and identify gaps in data.

+**Diagnostic Measure Based Tuning:** The process of fine-tuning the model by adjusting parameters based on diagnostic measures and performance indicators.

+**Diagnostic Measures:** The evaluation of a model's performance to ensure that the model functions as intended.

 **Digital Change:** The integration of digital technology into business processes and operations.
 Leads to improvements and innovations in how organizations operate and deliver value to customers.

 **Digital Transformation:** A strategic and cultural organizational change driven by data science, especially by Big Data, to integrate digital technology across all areas of the organization, resulting in fundamental operational and value delivery changes.

+**Discrimination Criterion:** A measure used to evaluate the performance of the model in classifying different outcomes.

 **Distributed Data:** The practice of dividing data into smaller chunks and distributing them across multiple computers within a cluster.
 Enables parallel processing for data analysis.